vestrel00/contacts-android/README.md

 ## TODO

-1. Migrate local account to a remote account and vice versa.
+1. Migrate local account to a remote account and vice versa + withPermission and async
 2. Add function to commit all operations in one go with a boolean result in Update and Delete interfaces.

 3. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.